superfy Logo-Pos

 City of Bunbury’s waste management plan

-A leader in the WARR on waste
+A leader in the WAR on waste

 The city’s main objective is to be recognised as a leader in the WARR on waste; to become a sustainable, low-waste, circular economy in which human health and the environment are protected from the impacts of waste.

-A leader in the WARR on waste
+A leader in the WAR on waste

 Reducing waste and preserving their environment is one of the City of Bunbury’s major priorities.